Type C Personality: Definition, Traits, and Strengths

 Research has shown that personality has a genetic component.
 (Sanchez-Roige et al., 2017).
 For example, genes influence traits such as conscientiousness, introversion, and emotional sensitivity.
 These traits are usually associated with the Type C personality.

-Some personality traits may be more tied to genetic causes, while others are more influenced by the environment.
+Some aspects of personality may be more tied to genetic causes, while others are more influenced by the environment.
 In most cases, all of these factors interact to affect how personality develops and is expressed.

 Personality is complex and multifaceted, and no single factor can explain the development of a particular personality type.
 It is also important to remember that the concept of Type C personality lacks the scientific rigor and consensus found in widely accepted personality models like the Big Five.
 You should use caution when interpreting or applying the concept of Type C personality.